 Who we serve

-The Housing Choice Initiative assists local governments to expand housing production by providing new grants, coordinating technical assistance across various housing agencies, and promoting regulatory innovation.
+The Housing Choice Initiative works with local governments to expand housing production by providing new grants, coordinating technical assistance across various housing agencies, and promoting regulatory innovation.

-The Baker-Polito Administration has identified inadequate housing production as one of the core challenges facing the Commonwealth’s families and economy.
+Inadequate housing production is one of the core challenges facing the Commonwealth’s families and economy.
 Massachusetts home prices have increased at the fastest rate in the nation, and metropolitan Boston rent prices rank among the highest in the country.
 The Commonwealth must build more diverse housing stock to support our growing economy and to provide our changing population with housing choices.
 Municipalities are drivers for whether or not housing is built because of their role in zoning and permitting, and cities and towns must be partners if the Commonwealth is to successfully overcome these housing challenges.
 Municipalities are encouraged to adopt best practices and zoning that supports sustainable housing production that will reinforce our environmental agenda.

-A Housing Choice Designation rewards communities that are producing new housing and have adopted best practices to promote sustainable housing development.
-Housing Choice designation provides:
+A Housing Choice Community Designation rewards municipalities that are producing new housing and have adopted best practices to promote sustainable housing development.
+This designation provides:

-- Priority access to many Commonwealth grant and capital funding programs such as MassWorks, Complete Streets, MassDOT capital projects, and LAND and PARC grants.
+- Priority access to various participating Housing Choice programs such as MassWorks, Complete Streets, MassDOT capital projects, and LAND and PARC grants.
 Housing Choice Communities are eligible to receive a 0.5% discount on the interest rate for State Revolving Fund loans.

 The Housing Choice Initiative will track progress toward a goal of 135,000 new housing units statewide by 2025, or about 17,000 new units per year.

-- This goal requires sustaining the level of production over the last three years
+- This goal requires sustaining the level of production over the last four years

 - Keeps pace with projected increases in housing demand